Weather in Ilagan City, Isabela, Philippines

 Thursday, February 08, 2018

-Federalism – A Threat Against Self-Preservation for the Anti-Dutertards
+Federalism – A threat against self-preservation for the anti-Dutertards

 As the administration accelerates the pace of charter change initiative en-route to Federalism, several groups opposed to it have started to mushroom everywhere and made their negative positions known at this early.
 Among those on the other side of the fence are the framers of the 1987 Constitution, e.g. Christian Monsod and ex CJ of the Supreme Court Hilario Davide who proudly claimed that the present constitution is "the best in the world" despite its imperfections.
 And he warned the people that Federalism is anti-poor because of 2 taxations and that the shift to such form of government is a 'lethal experiment, fatal leap, plunge to death and leap to hell' without providing any sound argument that would support such a sweeping and hasty generalization.